Kwaito

 Kwaito is a music genre that emerged in Soweto, Johannesburg, South Africa, between the late 1980s and 1990s.
-It is a sound that features the use of African sounds and samples.
+It is a sound that features the use of South African sounds and samples.
 Kwaito songs occur at a slower tempo range than other styles of house music and often contain catchy melodic and percussive loop samples, deep bass lines and vocals.
 They are also very similar tempos to early 1990s NYC house tracks.

 Etymology

 The word kwaito originates from the South African slang "kwaai," which conveys the meaning of "cool" or "bad" in a positive context.
 The term "kwaai" itself is rooted in Afrikaans, where it initially signified "angry" or "fierce."
 However, within the framework of South African youth culture, its connotation had shifted to represent something fashionable or noteworthy.

 Kwaito led a post-Apartheid township subculture into the mainstream despite the fact that the Afrikaans language is associated with the apartheid regime and racial oppression, Afrikaans words are often drawn into the Sabela and Tsotsitaal and Camtho vocabularies, reshaped and used in a related or new context.
-M'du Masilela - a pioneering kwaito artist, said, "When house music got popular, people from the ghetto called it Kwaito after the Afrikaans slang word kwai [sic], meaning those house tracks were hot, that they were kicking."
+M'du Masilela, a pioneering kwaito artist, said, "When house music got popular, people from the ghetto called it Kwaito after the Afrikaans slang word kwai [sic], meaning those house tracks were hot, that they were kicking."
 An Isicamtho word derived from the Afrikaans word kwaai is amakwaitosi, which means gangster.
 Arthur Mafokate described the relationship between kwaito and gangsterism as music revolving around ghetto life.